Ensuring Truly Equitable Distribution In Divorce

 As with all issues arising out of divorce or separation, the division of a couple’s assets, property or debts can be accomplished without the need for litigation if an agreement can be reached first.
-However, due to the complicated nature of North Carolina laws, a divorcing individual should ensure they have reviewed all of their assets and obligations with an attorney prior to signing away valuable rights.
-Doing so can help promote settlement, but also give the client the confidence to know that they have a competent counselor on their side.
+However, due to the complicated nature of North Carolina laws, if you are getting a divorce you should ensure you have reviewed all of your assets and obligations with an attorney prior to signing away valuable rights.
+Doing so can help promote settlement, but also give you the confidence to know that you have a competent counselor on your side.
+At Mason & Mason Attorneys at Law, we will work toward the most effective and efficient resolution.
+Should your case require it, our attorneys are recognized for their litigation skills and record for achieving justice.